seolinjung/AWTK2025/README.md

 # AWTK2025

-AWTK2025 is a database cleansing automation project aimed to reduce the manual work of prevous years to validate and normalize submitted inputs of at least 8,000+ attendees of Agentforce World Tour Korea.
+AWTK2025 is a database cleansing automation project initiated by two interns at Salesforce Korea.
+It aims to reduce the manual work of prevous years to validate and normalize submitted inputs of at least 8,000+ attendees of Agentforce World Tour Korea from 2025 onwards.

 ## Installation